They Saved Hitler's Brain: Reception

 The film review aggregator website Rotten Tomatoes gives They Saved Hitler's Brain a rare rating of 0%, based on 5 reviews from critics, with an average rating of 1.3/10.
 TV Guide described it as "One of the all-time worst".
 Film critic Danny Peary said it was "A legitimate candidate for Worst Film Ever Made title."
 It was also one of the selections for The Golden Turkey Awards.
 Leonard Maltin gave the film the lowest possible rating (BOMB).
-Maltin said it was "unbelievably muddled" after the addition footage, but he praised Cortez's cinematography.
+Maltin said it was "unbelievably muddled" after the additional footage, but he praised Cortez's cinematography.